-Here are 3 quick go-to techniques that I recommend you carefully consider on every project to most successfully capture your pre-attentive audience’s attention and interest.
+Here are 3 expert data visualization tips that I recommend you carefully consider on every project to most successfully capture your pre-attentive audience’s attention and interest.

 The most important thing you can do for any communications task is to actually Know What You Really Want To Say.
 This is my “worst-in-class” acronym KWYRWTS (pronounced “k-whir-wits”).
 It’s a mouthful and hard to type, and impossible to remember.
 But, it is the most important thing you can do.
 You have to know your message before you can communicate anything to anyone.
 This applies to all of life, not just work.

 For instance, if I go to McDonald’s and step up to the counter and start talking about the weather, politics or even if I’m semi-on-topic and talk about spaghetti and meatballs, I’m wasting everyone’s time (not to mention pissing off the people behind me in line).
 I need to do what I’m there to do, which is order some burgers and fries.

 So how does KWYRWTS apply to data visualization?
 I can’t just decide what the data is saying – this isn’t about lying with your numbers.
 The point is that you need to understand what you’re trying to accomplish with your visualization.

 Why do we visualize data?
 The only reason is to reveal patterns, outliers, trends, correlations and make comparisons that can’t be easily (or at all) found when looking at a table of numbers.
 But the devil is in the details here.